erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 .. toctree::
    :maxdepth: 1

-The ERF executable reads run-time information from an “inputs” file which you put on the command line.
+The ERF executable reads run-time information from an inputs file which you name on the command line.
 This section describes the inputs which can be specified either in the inputs file or on the command line.
-If a value is specified on the command line, that value will override a value specified in the inputs file.
+A value specified on the command line will override a value specified in the inputs file.

 Problem Geometry
 ================